slu4coder/Minimal-UART-CPU-System/README.md

 # Minimal UART CPU System - Revision 1.5 Out Now!

 NEWS: 'Minimal CPU System' Emulator released!
+See user manual chapter 'Minimal Emulator' for details on how to use it.

 NEWS: Native assembler and text editor released!